Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 - Nausea medicine may help calm your stomach and prevent vomiting.

 - Surgery: You may need surgery if your eye pressure is high or your cornea stain does not go away.
 Your healthcare provider may rinse your eye and remove any clots.
-He may drain the blood and replace it with a clear solution.
+Your provider may drain the blood and replace it with a clear solution.
 You may need a small hole in your eye to drain any fluid that is causing pressure buildup.

 What are the risks of hyphema?